punchulo/PY/README.md

 ## Future Enhancements

-1. **Multiplayer Mode:** Introduce a multiplayer mode where users can challenge each other to a game of Hangman.

-2. **Leaderboard:** Implement a leaderboard to track and display the highest-scoring players.
+1. **Leaderboard:** Implement a leaderboard to track and display the highest-scoring players.

-3. **GUI:** Develop a graphical user interface to enhance the gaming experience.
+2. **GUI:** Develop a graphical user interface to enhance the gaming experience.

 ## 🔗 Links
 - [LinkedIn](https://www.linkedin.com/in/pablo-garcia-bermejo-lopez-168020239/)